Brookdale Primary School

 The Curriculum page on the website helps you find out more about each subject.

-Reading continues to be the most important homework to support your child's learning.
-The children are developing their fluency and some have now 'taken off', showing good discussion of what they are reading.
+Reading is essential.
+The children are developing their fluency and some have now 'taken off'.
 It is lovely that those children are showing their love of books by talking about chapter books they are reading at home.
 If this has not happened for your child yet - don't worry but keep practising school books and sharing those bedtime stories.
 Please, please find time to read together or organise family members or friends to read with your child.
 Any problems, contact us and we will sort out a plan to make reading happen.

-As always, speak to Mrs Gray, Mrs O'Neill or Ms Mullen if you have any questions or concerns, and we will be happy to try and support or help.
+As always, speak to Mrs. Gray, Mrs. Kirk or Ms. Bonett if you have any questions or concerns and we will be happy to try and support or help.
 Dojo is a great way to message or make an appointment.

 Documents